La’o Hamutuk

 Carbon Capture and Storage (CCS) in Bayu-Undan

-On 3 May 2021, Santos and Eni agreed to look into using the Bayu-Undan field, which may be empty in a year or two, to store carbon dioxide underground in an effort to reduce their contribution to climate change.
+On 3 May 2021, Santos and Eni agreed to look into using the Bayu-Undan field, which will soon be exhausted, to store carbon dioxide underground in an effort to reduce their contribution to climate change.
 As described in La'o Hamutuk's blog Carbon Capture and Storage under the Timor Sea: Climate Change Prevention or Carbon Colonialism?, this controversial project could allow the companies to develop carbon-intensive gas fields in Australian territory, including Barossa and Evans Shoal, without increasing the companies' overall carbon footprint.
-The proposal, which will require approval from Timor-Leste, would allow Santos to delay decommissioning the Bayu-Undan field, will make Timor-Leste responsible for Australia's waste, and is likely, overall, to accelerate the negative impacts of climate change.
+The proposal, which will require approval from Timor-Leste, would allow Santos to delay decommissioning the Bayu-Undan project, will make Timor-Leste responsible for Australia's waste, and is likely, overall, to accelerate the negative impacts of climate change.

 Although Santos has great expectations for CCS technology, some shareholders are doubtful.
 On 13 September 2021, Santos and the ANPM signed an MOU (also Tetum) to discuss moving ahead with this project.
 At the end of October, notwithstanding serious expert concerns, Santos' CEO Kevin Gallagher lauded it to an industry conference in Darwin.
 The following week, Gallagher met with ANPM officials on the margins of the climate change conference in Glasgow.